oblac/jodd/README.md

 The official web-site: https://jodd.org

-# ‼️ THIS IS THE OLD REPO.
+# ‼️ THIS IS THE OLD MONOREPO.
 USE NEW JODD REPOS FOR v6+ ‼️

 **Jodd v6** is the maintained version, working on Java 8 and 11.
 The following components are promoted to version 6: